Candy128x/drf_concept/NoteDBquery.md

 SELECT * FROM table_name ORDER BY 1 DESC;
 SELECT * FROM table_name ORDER BY 1 DESC;
 SELECT * FROM table_name ORDER BY 1 DESC;

+---
+- select language data by desc
+- => SELECT * FROM languages_language ORDER BY 1 DESC;